-A conscious approach or an unconditional parenting philosophy is a shift away from the traditional paradigm of parenting, a punitive model which uses power and consequences to change behaviors, toward building a more respectful, and authentic connection with children - through relationship.
+A conscious approach or an unconditional parenting philosophy is a shift away from the traditional paradigm of parenting, which is a punitive model that uses power and consequences to change behaviors, toward building a more respectful, and authentic connection with children.

 Unconditional parenting represents a relational view of parenting where it is understood that children learn through the relationships with the important people in their lives.
 It is in the spirit of tolerance, understanding and cooperation that parents model for their children appropriate ways interacting with the world and then kids incorporate those behaviors into their skill set.

 Practicing unconditional parenting provides an opportunity for the whole family to experience healing and personal and emotional growth.

 Unconditional parenting asks parents to play an active role as care-givers and nurturers and use compassion, tolerance, empathy and full awareness in making parenting and discipline choices.

 Choose actions that will honor and respect your individual family values.

 The principles of conscious parenting ask that parents engage their children with empathy and curiosity in everyday experiences and take the time to connect before they discipline out of frustration, convenience or the desire to control and manage.